 2019 – Sally’s Wood read more about it here

-2020 – 13 acre Wood – an offer has been accepted on a larger parcel of land near Sally’s Wood.
-This is very boggy terrain and will be perfect for alder, willow, birch, black poplar, Lombardy poplar and sallow scrub.
+April 2020 – 13 acre Wood – this is a larger parcel of land near Sally’s Wood.
+It has a very boggy terrain and will be perfect for alder, willow, birch, black poplar, white poplar and sallow scrub.
 We’re aiming to plant around 17,000 trees while still having some other habitat types + ponds to support a wider range of fauna and flora than there already is at the site.